-8.4.3.4 Gatekeeper routed call signalling - conference create provided if the protocolIdentifier in Endpoint 1's Setup message indicates that it is Version 2 or above.
+8.4.3.4 Gatekeeper routed call signalling - conference create

 In cases where the Gatekeeper routes the Call Signalling Channel and the H.245 Control Channel, the Gatekeeper may contain (or have access to) an MC or MCU.
 Procedures A1) to A4) are used to establish the point-to-point call.